Music of Scotland: Early music

 Stringed instruments have been known in Scotland since at least the Iron Age.
 The first evidence of lyres was found in the Greco-Roman period on the Isle of Skye (dating from 2300 BCE), making it Europe's oldest surviving stringed instrument.
 Bards acted as musicians but also as poets, storytellers, historians, genealogists, and lawyers, relying on an oral tradition that stretched back generations in Scotland as well as Wales and Ireland.
 Often accompanying themselves on the harp, they can be seen in records of Scottish courts throughout the medieval period.
-Scottish church music from the later Middle Ages was increasingly influenced by continental developments, with figures like 13th-century musical theorist Simon Tailler studying in Paris before returning to Scotland, where he introduced several reforms of church music.
-Scottish collections of music like the 13th-century 'Wolfenbüttel 677', which is associated with St Andrews, contain mostly French compositions but with some distinctive local styles.
+Scottish church music from the later Middle Ages was increasingly influenced by continental developments, with figures like the 13th-century musical theorist Simon Tailler studying in Paris before returning to Scotland, where he introduced several reforms of church music.
+Scottish collections of music, like the 13th-century "Wolfenbüttel 677", which is associated with St Andrews, contain mostly French compositions but with some distinctive local styles.
 The captivity of James I in England from 1406 to 1423, where he earned a reputation as a poet and composer, may have led him to bring English and continental styles and musicians back to the Scottish court on his release.
 In the late 15th century, a series of Scottish musicians trained in the Netherlands before returning home, including John Broune, Thomas Inglis and John Fety.
 The latter became master of the song school in Aberdeen and then Edinburgh, introducing the new five-fingered organ playing technique.

-In 1501, James IV refounded the Chapel Royal within Stirling Castle with a new and enlarged choir and it became the focus of Scottish liturgical music.
+In 1501 James IV re-founded the Chapel Royal within Stirling Castle with a new and enlarged choir and it became the focus of Scottish liturgical music.
 Burgundian and English influences were probably reinforced when Henry VII's daughter Margaret Tudor married James IV in 1503.
 James V (1512–42) was a major patron of music.
 A talented lute player, he introduced French chansons and consorts of viols to his court and was patron to composers such as David Peebles (c.
 1510–1579?).